pcimino/TickTock/README.md

 TopWatch
 ========

-HTML5 Stop Watch demo leveraging the Enyo Bootplate Application template for packaged Enyo
+HTML5 Stop Watch demo leveraging the Enyo Bootplate Application template for packaged Enyo.

 Refer to the [Wiki](https://github.com/enyojs/enyo/wiki/Bootplate) for how to get started with Bootplate

 ## Using Enyo to build and deploy on multiple platforms

-This is the first part of a multi-step tutorial.
+This is the first part of a [multi-step tutorial](http://pcimino.blog.com/enyo/).
 The final goal is to take an Enyo application and deploy it to multiple platforms.
 In Part One, I point you to the resources you'll need to create and install the TopWatch application.
 I'll also take you througn the steps of building and deploying this application to a webOS device or emulator.

 Far from a comprehensive tutorial.
 I provide guidance as to how I approached this problem and the tools I used to solve it.
 If you're a beginner, then you'll need to go to each resource and forllow those tutorials to install the correct tools.
 TopWatch is an implemented application, and I hope it provides you with some ideas on how to build and deploy your own app.